danschultzer/ex_oauth2_provider/README.md

 mix ex_oauth2_provider.install
 ```

-This will add the necessary Ecto migrations to your app, and set sample configuration in `config/config.exs`.
+This will add the necessary Ecto migrations and schema modules, to your app, and set sample configuration in `config/config.exs`.

 You are required to use a resource owner struct that already exists.
-This could be your `User` struct.
-If you don't have any `User` struct, you can create a migration with this:
+If you don't have any user module struct (`MyApp.Users.User`), you can create a migration with this:

 ```bash
 mix ecto.gen.migration create_users --change $'    create table(:users) do\n      add :email, :string\n    end'